Mostafa-Hesham1/VirtCloud/frontend/README.md

 - JWT tokens are included in request headers for authentication
 - Real-time updates for long-running operations

-## 🧪 Testing

-Run tests with `npm test`

-The project uses:
-- Jest as the test runner
-- React Testing Library for component testing
-- Mock Service Worker for API mocking

 ## 🔒 Environment Variables